tvanantwerp/tomvanantwerp.com/src/notes/losing-50lbs.md

 [^5]: While he acknowledge the benefits of ketogenic diets (he credits it with helping him recover from long-term symptoms of Lyme disease), Tim Ferriss says he prefers his slow-carb diet to keto because he gets bored of what he's able to eat on keto.
 Personally, I find keto easier than slow-carb because I can't think of any foods more boring than lentils and beans.

+[^6]: Some of the worst dieting advice is "eat many small meals throughout the day."
+It's bad advice because it keeps your insulin elevated at all times, making it very difficult for your body to access stored fat.

-[^6]: The nice thing about the OXO scales is that the display can pull out, so you can still read it when weighing something that's very wide like an oversized plate.
+[^7]: The nice thing about the OXO scales is that the display can pull out, so you can still read it when weighing something that's very wide like an oversized plate.

-[^7]: I prefer grams for the precision, and because it makes me feel both scientific and international.
+[^8]: I prefer grams for the precision, and because it makes me feel both scientific and international.